-In my first UnRAID article, I went through my experience installing and configuring UnRaid - you can read it here.
-Overall, the setup was very easy and only took one afternoon to complete.
+In my first Unraid article, I went through my experience installing and configuring Unraid.
+Overall the setup was very easy and took me one afternoon to complete.

-As I've heard great things about Couch Potato from some friends and reading about it online, I decided to give it a go.
+After reading good things about Couch Potato, I decided to give it a go.
 After downloading the Docker image, I attempted to set it up.
-The initial configuration was fine, but I was simply not able to get it connecting to Deluge (a torrent client I had set up earlier).
+The initial configuration was fine, but I was simply not able to get it connecting to Deluge (my favourite torrent client).
 After spending hours trying fix the issue and trying to find other people who ran into the same issue, I gave up and looked for an alternative.

 Installation and Configuration

-I'm going to step through installing and configuring the following applications which will allow you to automate the discovery, downloading and moving/renaming of your media!
+I'm going to step through installing and configuring the following applications which will allow you to automate the discovery, downloading, moving and organisation of your media content!
 This requires:

 The plugin should then appear in the list:

 Deluge is a popular open source BitTorrent client.
-It works very well with Sonarr and Radarr.
-I've been using Deluge on my main computer for a couple of years now and felt right to keep using it.
+It works well with Sonarr and Radarr.
+I've had good experiences using Deluge before and felt right to keep using it.
 We will be using Deluge to download all our media, feel free to use alternatives like qBittorrent or uTorrent.

 Downloads.
 Make sure that this share is public and not private.
 This is because of permission requirements from Sonarr and Radarr.